zulip/zulip/help/import-from-rocketchat.md

 import tool works by importing data from a Rocket.Chat database dump.

 If you're self-hosting your Rocket.Chat instance, you can create a database dump using the `mongodump` utility.
+Make sure your Rocket.Chat server is **NOT** shut down while creating database dump using `mongodump`.

 If your organization is hosted on Rocket.Chat Cloud or another hosting provider that doesn't provide you with database access, you will need